aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/list-objects/convert-list-object-or-table-to-range/_index.md

 This REST API converts a **ListObject (table)** to a **Range** within an Excel worksheet.

+**Prerequisites:**
+Before calling the endpoint, ensure that the workbook is uploaded to your Aspose Cloud storage, the worksheet contains the target ListObject, and you are using a supported file format (e.g., .xlsx, .xlsm).

 ## REST API

+**Authentication**
+To call this operation you must include a valid JWT token in the `Authorization` header.
+Obtain the token by sending a POST request to the OAuth 2.0 token endpoint with your client ID and client secret.
+The token must include the `Cells.ReadWrite` scope and is valid for the period returned by the token service.

 ```bash
 POST https://api.aspose.cloud/v3.0/cells/{name}/worksheets/{sheetName}/listobjects/{listObjectIndex}/ConvertToRange